Tacoma Guitars: Archtop

 Tacoma offered two archtop models based on the pattern of the Chief—the AJF22CE5, with natural wood color and satin finish, and the AJF28CE5 with high gloss finish.
 They made the AJF28 in natural and tobacco sunburst as standard colors, but offered many special order color schemes, including solid colors and various sunbursts.
 All AJF's featured tops that were carved (as opposed to steam bent) from solid Sitka spruce by modern CNC milling machines.
 Backs were CNC carved from solid (versus laminated) maple, with solid maple side panels.

 Originally, the AJF series (aka: "Jazz King") used the "Chief-style" bolt-on neck construction, but Tacoma changed to a more traditional glued mortise and tenon neck joint.
 AJF's had a conventional ebony bridge with a composite tailpiece and pickguard/finger rest.
 EMG, Inc. designed a passive humbucking pickup for the AJF's.
 Volume and tone control wheels were cleverly hidden on the lower edge of the pickguard/finger rest.

 Roadking

 The Roadking is a Dreadnought-style Wing Series guitar.
-Roadking models include the Tacoma RM6C Roadking with a 25.5" scale length, the Tacoma RM6 (non-cutaway) with the same length, the 1998 Tacoma DM8C Roadking, solid Mahogany back, sides and neck, Sitka spruce top, Rosewood fretboard and pinless bridge with 22 frets and a 25.75" scale length (I have one in perfect condition and just measured it and it's 25.5"), and the 1999 Tacoma DR8C Roadking.
+Roadking models include the Tacoma RM6C Roadking with a 25 1/2" scale length, the Tacoma RM6 (non-cutaway) with the same length, the 1998 Tacoma DM8C Roadking, cutaway with solid Mahogany back, sides and one piece neck, Sitka Spruce top, Rosewood fretboard and pinless bridge with 22 frets and a 25 1/2" scale length and the 1999 Tacoma DR8C Roadking.
 The standard Roadking had a spruce front, but mahogany and rosewood were also an option.
 Some rare Koa Roadkings exist, and were probably made to specifications from a customer.
 When ordered direct from the factory (as opposed to buying from a retailer), many options could be hand picked, including the type of wood.